chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 5. Take gradient descent step on the training objective we just derived $$L_{LDM} = ||\epsilon - \epsilon_{\theta}(x_t,t)||^2 $$ with respect to $$\theta$$, which is the parameters of the weights and biases of the decoder.

 Not too bad!
-What about the sampling algorithm?
+What about the above sampling algorithm?

 Before describing the sampling process, let's look back at the training objective, specifically regarding the value of T, or the timesteps for the forward process.
 Above, we described this as a Markovian process, and ideally we would like to *maximize* $$T$$ or the number of timesteps in the forward diffusion so that the reverse process